 - More Competition for Talent

 As the global economy improves, companies are having a harder time hiring top talent due to increased competition in the job marketplace.
 As workers have more options, they are increasingly considering an organization’s brand and identity, work-life balance, benefits, social responsibility, and other factors as they look for a job.
 Organizations will need to focus on those elements more if they want to draw in the highest performing candidates.

 Business executives are already using critical insights and metrics provided by data, and there is an increasing push to use it as a tool for evidence-based practice in human capital management.
 As organizations take a more strategic view of human resources management, in-depth data analysis can help measure and illustrate the return on investment in this area, and can also provide insights into organizational design, development, and performance.

 - Leadership Development and Learning Opportunities

 Organizations are concerned about developing the next generation of leaders, resulting in a demand for formal and research-based leadership programs.
 In addition, companies are using learning programs to drive employee engagement, but these programs can also help nurture leadership abilities and professional development.

 Laws regarding employment, information privacy, equal opportunity, labor practices, and more are constantly changing.
 Keeping up with them and making sure organizations are in compliance with regulations can be expensive and time-consuming.
 Many companies are evaluating and implementing technology solutions to minimize the costs and resources devoted to this task, freeing up HR professionals to focus on other aspects of their work.

 The MS in Strategic Human Resource Management program from Saint Joseph’s University provides you with the skills and knowledge to effectively and strategically plan for workforce requirements.
-To learn more about this master’s in human resources management program, request more information or call (866) 758-7670 toll free to speak with an admissions representative right away.
+To learn more about this master’s in human resources management program, request more information below or call (866) 758-7670 toll free to speak with a Program Manager right away.